Suizenji Garden 水前寺成趣園

 How to Get There

-Take the tram to the Suizenji Koen stop.
+Take the tram to the Suizenji Park stop.
 Both tram lines run to the park.
 Public buses are available but can be difficult to work out.

 If you like walking, you can reach the park in less than an hour from central Kumamoto.